Tyrrrz/CliWrap/Readme.md

 _Read more about this method in the [Piping](#piping) section._

-> Note that `Command` is an immutable object, so all configuration methods (i.e. those prefixed by `With...`) return a new instance instead of modifying the existing one.
+> Note that `Command` is an immutable object, so all configuration methods (i.e. those prefixed by `With...`) return a new instance instead of modifying existing one.
 This means that you can safely reuse commands without worrying about potential side-effects.

 ### Piping

-CliWrap offers a very powerful and flexible piping model that allows you to redirect process's streams, transform input and output data, and even chain multiple commands together with minimal effort.
+CliWrap provides a very powerful and flexible piping model that allows you to redirect process's streams, transform input and output data, and even chain multiple commands together with minimal effort.
-At its core, it's based on two abstractions: `PipeSource` which provides data for standard input stream, and `PipeTarget` which reads data coming from standard output or standard error stream.
+At its core, it's based on two abstractions: `PipeSource` which provides data for standard input stream, and `PipeTarget` which reads data coming from standard output stream or standard error stream.

 By default, command's input pipe is set to `PipeSource.Null` and the output and error pipes are set to `PipeTarget.Null`.
 These objects effectively represent no-op stubs that provide empty input and discard all output respectively.